 Provincial or territorial registration and licensure

 Each province or territory is responsible for the regulation of the practice of medicine in their respective jurisdiction.
-Therefore, each individual medical regulatory authority should be consulted for the most current licensure information and provisions that may be available to physicians as they progress through the requirements outlined above.
+For the most current licensure information and provisions, you should:

-All provinces and territories accept the LMCC (Licentiate of the Medical Council of Canada) and certification in either Family Medicine from the College of Family Physicians of Canada or in another specialty certified through the Royal College of Physicians and Surgeons of Canada.
+All provinces and territories accept the LMCC (Licentiate of the Medical Council of Canada) and certifications from the College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada.
 Provinces and territories also accept other qualifications for licensure on an individual basis.

 Licentiate of the Medical Council of Canada (LMCC)

-There are general steps that IMGs should take before arriving in Canada, and steps you should take after your arrival.
+There are general steps that you should take before arriving in Canada, and steps you should take after your arrival.

-IMGs can use the MCC's Physician Credentials Repository to establish a confidential professional electronic portfolio of their credentials prior to arriving in Canada.
-IMGs can request that the Repository share their portfolio with provincial or territorial medical regulatory authorities, certifying and qualifying bodies.
+You can use the MCC's Physician Credentials Repository to establish a confidential professional electronic portfolio of their credentials before arriving in Canada.
+You can request that the Repository share their portfolio with provincial or territorial medical regulatory authorities, certifying and qualifying bodies.

 The MCC requires IMGs who are applying for the first time to the MCCEE to open an application with the Physician Credentials Repository and send a certified copy of their final medical diploma.
 The diploma must be successfully source verified through the Repository for the candidate to be eligible to the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 Fees should be checked at time of applying.